waggle-sensor/summer2020/ng/kaist/README.md

 ### Cleanup and Extracting Letters

 Change back into the KAIST directory and run `parse.py`.
-This moves all of the labeled scene images into its own folder, creates bounding boxes in Darknet `.txt` format for each image, and generates train/test lists using iterative stratification if you wish to build a model usng only KAIST data.
+This moves all of the labeled scene images into its own folder, creates bounding boxes in Darknet `.txt` format for each image, and generates train/test lists using iterative stratification if you wish to build a model primarily using KAIST data.

 The script also crops out characters from scene images, sorting them into subfolders in `data/obj/` by class.
 The class list from `config/chars.names` is used for this. **Remember to run this each time your classes change**